makerdao/market-maker-keeper/README.md

 The next three fields (*minSaiAmount*, *avgSaiAmount* and *maxSaiAmount* for buy bands, or *minWEthAmount*, *avgWEthAmount* and *maxWEthAmount* for sell bands) are the minimum, target and maximum keeper engagement per each band.
-The *dustCutoff* field is the minimum value of order created in each individual band, expressed in SAI for buy bands and in WETH (or ETH) for sell bands.
+The *dustCutoff* field is the minimum value of order created in each individual band, expressed in DAI for buy bands and in WETH (or ETH) for sell bands.
 Setting it to a non-zero value prevents keepers from creating of lot of very tiny orders, which can cost a lot of gas in case of OasisDEX.

 Sample bands configuration file: